 We are starting to feel it, there’s a new nip in the air.
-The air feels different…charged and biting, but in a rounded edges kind of way.
-There is a smell to pending snow.
+The air feels different…charged and biting, but with slightly rounded edges.
+There is the smell of pending snow.
 Or maybe not…maybe it’s just the memory of the smell of actual snow that intrudes when the air gets that feeling.
 Whatever it is, it’s exciting.

-These days the anticipation is almost too much to handle.
+The anticipation is almost too much to handle.
 My board is waxed.
 My bag is packed.
 I am ready to go.
 All we need is the snow.
 There are 4 trails open at Killington.
-But we don’t get to get away much with the shop, we can’t waste a precious couple of days with 2000 people sharing 4 trails.
+But we don’t get to get away much with the shop.
+We can’t waste a precious couple of days with 2000 people sharing 4 trails.
 That’s not what snowboarding is about for us.

-As we get our skins on our splitboards and load our packs on our backs, we need to stop and take it all in.
+In the parking lot as we get our skins on our splitboards and load our packs on our backs, we need to stop and take it all in.
 With splitboarding, the journey is the reward.
 The ride down is great, but you also have to love the way up.
-Pushing yourself…feeling your legs and lungs burn as you make your way up, taking it all in, feeling everything- you can’t get that on a ski lift.
+Pushing yourself…feeling your legs and lungs burn the whole way, taking it all in, feeling everything- you can’t get that on a ski lift.

 The snow crunches lightly under your board as you break trail.
-You are the first ones to blaze this trail.
 It’s like the mountains refreshed overnight, just for you.
 Like you are the only ones who have ever been there.
 There is something very pure about that untouched piece of nature….even if it’s only in your mind.

-When you get to the top you stop and take in the view.
-You celebrate the trip up, and pick your path as you transition from skis back to your board so you can glide down the mountain on a cloud made of snow.
+When you get to the top and take in the view, you celebrate the trip up and pick your path down as you transition from skis back to your board.
+Soon you will be gliding down the mountain on a cloud made of snow.
 Once you set off, time speeds back up and you are flying.
 Five minutes later, you are at the bottom.
-The two-hour trek for the five-minute ride is totally worth it, because you love the whole journey.
+The two-hour trek for the five-minute ride is totally worth it because you love the whole journey.

 Anticipating that first day is the hardest part.
-At night when you try to fall asleep you stare at the ceiling, picking your line, surfing down the mountain in suspended animation.
+At night when you try to fall asleep, you stare at the ceiling, picking your line, surfing down the mountain in suspended animation in your mind.
 This is why we count the days until winter every year.
-Even though we love spring, summer, and fall too…winter has a special quiet solitude that allows you to connect to nature in a uniquely unspoiled way.
+Even though we love spring, summer, and fall…winter has a special quiet solitude that allows you to connect to nature in a uniquely unspoiled way.